anagha-microsoft/azure-docs/articles/cosmos-db/cassandra-spark-generic.md

 </table>

 Regarding throughput and degree of parallelism, it is important to tune the relevant parameters based on the amount of load you expect your upstream/downstream flows to be, the executors provisioned for your spark jobs, and the throughput you have provisioned for your Cosmos DB account.

+ 3.  **CosmosDB instance details:**<BR>
+ You will need-
+        - CosmosDB Cassandra API account name, and the
+        - CosmosDB Cassandra API accountkey

+ ## Connecting to CosmosDB Cassandra API<BR>

+ 1. Add the maven coordinates to the Datastax Cassandra connector for Spark
+ 2. Add the two Scala classes above to your solution.
+ 3. The rest are covered below.

  **Spark session:**